Arkiralor/BankManagementSystem/backend/README.md

 OTP_ATTEMPT_TIMEOUT = How long to block for

 ## Amazon Web Services Settings:
+USE_AWS_S3 = True | False
 SNS_SENDER_ID = ""
 AWS_ACCESS_KEY_ID = ""
 AWS_SECRET_ACCESS_KEY = ""
 AWS_REGION_NAME = ""
 AWS_STORAGE_BUCKET_NAME = ""
 AWS_S3_ARN = ""

+## Redis Settings:
+REDIS_HOST = "The machine where your redis server instance is hosted" REDIS_PORT = "The post of the redis-server instance" REDIS_DB = "Which redis instance (database) at the URI you need to access; not needed if it is the deafult db i.e, 0" REDIS_PASSWORD = "The password (if set) of the redis server instance"
 ```

 ## Documentation